 The process by which new artery and veins form from preexisting blood vessels.
 Angiogenesis proceeds through sprouting, endothelial cell migration, proliferation, and vessel destabilization and stabilization.
 They are responsible for assembling and disassembling the endothelial lining of blood vessels.

-Angiogenesis is necessary for sustained neoplastic development.
+Angiogenesis is necessary for sustained neoplastic development and has been shown to be strictly related to tumor malignancy.
 The angiopoietin 1 and angiopoietin 2 have been implicated in the regulation of this process; reports have suggested that a net gain in Ang-2 activity may be an initiating factor for tumor angiogenesis.

 Vascular endothelial growth factor (VEGF) is a member of the VEGF/platelet-derived growth factor gene family.
 The binding to the tyrosine kinase VEGF receptor-2 stimulates tumor progression producing angiogenesis, vascular permeability and mitogenesis 1) 2).